-Complaint to the European Ombudsman RSS
+Complaint to the European Ombudsman

 The right to address the European Ombudsman, created by the Maastricht Treaty (Treaty on European Union), is one of the main rights conferred by European citizenship.